 Industrial marketing requires a lot of time and expertise.
 If you don’t quite have either, you’re not alone.
 Many manufacturing companies don’t have in-house marketing departments, and those that do often have limited budgets and personnel.

-So what's the solution — training current employees, seeking out freelancers, or hiring an agency?
+So if you're beginning your first industrial marketing plan, how do you go about it — train current employees, seek out freelancers, or hire an agency?
 Let's look at the pros and cons of each.

 Training Your Industrial Staff to Help With Marketing